deanchumash/RB4InstrumentMapper/README.md

 Devices will be detected automatically as they are connected/removed, though they will not be read until you hit Start.

+If you are having issues with inputs not being registered or other general weirdness, try unplugging and replugging the dongle/cable.
+Unfortunately this backend is still finnicky, so things may not work the smoothest.

 ---

 ## Mapping your Controls